 |The Solomon Edwardian Guest House|

-The Solomon Edwardian Guest House is a bed & breakfast and self-catering establishment providing high quality accommodation to tourists and business people alike.
+The Solomon Edwardian Guest House is a self-catering establishment providing high quality accommodation to tourists and business people alike.
+We can provide a continental breakfast at a small additional charge - please request 24 hrs before.
 The Solomon is Quality Assured by AA Travel, and graded as Highly Recommended.

 Built in 1910, the Edwardian house has been tastefully converted into individual guest rooms each with their own en-suite.
 We also have two self-contained Studio Rooms each with their own private entrance.
 Shortly we will be opening a Terrace of four new rooms.
 All rooms are furnished with high quality fixtures and fittings, including queen-size beds, en-suite, air-con, DSTV (hotel bouquet) and free WiFi.
-Some rooms have an extra single sofa-bed.
+Some rooms have an extra single sofa-bed - please check room descriptions.

 There is plenty of secure car parking.
 There are peaceful sitting areas in the Fountain Garden and on the Bullnose Stoep.
 At the rear a lovely large tree provides plenty of shade for sitting and eating outside.
 There are several braai stands in the gardens (please bring wood/charcoal with you), a dipping pool in the summer months, as well as swings and a rustic jungle gyms for the children.
 The property is surrounded by high walls with electric security fencing front and rear.